What measurement means for cervical cancer screening

 - Women age 30–64 who had a Pap test (cervical cytology) and testing for human papillomavirus (HPV) performed every 5 years.

 This measure is evaluated annually.
-The current data is based on information collected from the billing data of health plans for 2016 dates of service.
+The current data is based on information collected from the billing data of health plans for dates of service between January 1 and December 31, 2018.
 This information is collected under the measure name Cervical Cancer Screening for Ages 21-64.